sittv/barcode-spec/README.md

 * Use a standard scripting language such as Python or NodeJS.
 ### Touch Screen
 * Integration of a card-swipe system to expedite login on the touch screen.
-* Item entry by barcode and calendar selector.
+* Item entry by barcode and calendar selector (for date-until).

 ## Repository Structure
 Until the project matures, we will place all of the source code into the [sittv/barcodes](https://github.com/sittv/barcodes) repository.
 The structure of the repository should look similar to:
 ```
 .
+├── bookiebot
 ├── db
 ├── touchscreen
 └── webapp